Vegetables with Protein Power

 How much protein do we need?

 In general, the recommended daily allowance is 0.8 grams of protein per kg of body weight.
 Our need for protein can fluctuate depending on circumstances, such as level of activity, age, gender, as well as pregnancy and lactation.
 Most people think of getting their daily protein from primarily meat and egg sources.
-But, the problem with a diet that has heavy emphasis on meat is that many of us end up getting way more protein than we need, and the source of that kind of protein is hard on our bodies.
+But, the problem with a diet that has a heavy emphasis on meat is that many of us end up getting way more protein than we need, and the source of that kind of protein is hard on our bodies.
 This can mean weight gain and, in some cases, health issues from too much saturated fat.

 Plant proteins for the win!

 This isn’t to say that meat needs to be ditched entirely.
 However, it is possible to get all the same amino acids you get from eating meat by digging into plant-based proteins!
 (Hooray!)
 Animal proteins come with more saturated fat and cholesterol than we need, while plant proteins come with a number of added benefits that our bodies need more of.

 Like fibre.
 Fibre is a prebiotic food for the beneficial bacteria that we can’t live without.
 Phytonutrients are another added benefit, and is sadly lacking in too many diets.
 They are plants’ natural defence mechanisms and when we consume them, it has the same effect on us.
-Further, plant proteins tend to be more alkaline than animal proteins and when our diet consists of mostly acidic foods, our body has to find an alkaline source to maintain a proper pH balance.
+Furthermore, plant proteins tend to be more alkaline than animal proteins, and when our diet consists of mostly acidic foods, our body has to find an alkaline source to maintain a proper pH balance.
 This source is calcium and it ends up getting leached from our bones, which definitely isn’t a desired side effect!

 Protein in surprising places

 Who knew that root veggies had so much protein power?

 Not too many people are aware that their spuds contain 3 grams of protein per potato!
 Most of the nutrients are in the skin.
 So wash them instead of peeling.